DataDog/hiring-engineers/answers.md

    - password: datadog99
    - database: admin
 ```
-After that I restarted the agent to apply new settings.
+After that I restarted the agent to apply the new settings.
-MongoDb appeared on the integrations page and on the Host Map
+The MongoDb appeared on the integrations page and on the Host Map
 ![Integrations](img/integrations.png)
 ![Hosts](img/host-map.png)

 ### MySQL Metric Collection

 The next step was to set up the config file for Metric Collection
-In the directory `/etc/datadog-agent/conf.d/mysql.d` I edited the conf.yaml file to specify server, user, password and host:
+In the directory `/etc/datadog-agent/conf.d/mysql.d` I edited the conf.yaml file to specify server, user, password and port:
 ![MySQL metrics](img/mysql-config.png)

 I restarted the Agent by running `sudo service datadog-agent restart`